 Not really a lot to say, these past 4 days were a lot of the same.
 Ride, camp, eat, sleep.
 But we are getting to know the group better and enjoying the conversations around the trucks.

 We are in Khartoum for 2 rest days.
 We are going to be visiting our Plan Project and checking out where the Blue and White Nile Rivers meet.
-It seem like a great city.
+It seems like a great city.

-We are sitting in a mall sipping coffee working on the wireless internet with barely a glance from the locals.
+We are sitting in a mall sipping coffee, working on the wireless internet with barely a glance from the locals.
 I am amazed with Africa and am looking forward to seeing more.

 Hopefully we will make it to the internet after our Plan visit, but if not, we will talk to you sometime in Ethiopia.